 - Assess whether there are any issues of soil compaction and, if necessary, plan appropriate timely cultivations such as subsoiling to resolve these before establishing the new sward. - If there is a heavy weed burden, spray with a herbicide such as glyphosate before cultivation. - Broadcast or drill seed into a firm, consolidated and clean seedbed of pH 6.0-8.0 and then roll at least once, ideally twice, to ensure good seed to soil contact, retain moisture and reduce movement of slugs within the soil profile.
 An adequate level of ley establishment by the onset of the first winter is required (i.e. approx. 80% groundcover by 1st December). - Sow the species mix specified in the project agreement.
-General requirements will be: - Establish a sward of at least three grass species (e.g. perennial ryegrass, meadow fescue, festulolium, cocksfoot or timothy), three legumes (e.g. red clover, white clover, alsike clover, sweet clover, lucerne, sainfoin or birdsfoot trefoil) and two herbs/forbs (e.g. chicory, ribgrass, plantain, yarrow or burnet) at a seed rate of between 25 and 35 kg/ha, depending on species mix.
-Match the choice of species to the soil type, e.g. do not grow cocksfoot or sainfoin on heavier soils.
+General requirements will be: - Establish a sward of at least three grass species (e.g. perennial ryegrass, meadow fescue, festulolium, cocksfoot or timothy), three legumes (e.g. red clover, white clover, alsike clover, sweet clover, lucerne, sainfoin or birdsfoot trefoil) and

-• Sow by 10th September 2024 or by 31st May 2025.
-If spring established then a cover crop must be grown over the winter before.
+- two herbs/forbs (e.g. chicory, ribgrass, plantain, yarrow or burnet) at a seed rate of between 25 and 35 kg/ha, depending on species mix.
+Match the choice of species to the soil type, e.g. do not grow cocksfoot or sainfoin on heavier soils. - Sow between 15th March and 31st May 2025 if spring sown if spring established a cover crop must be grown over the winter before.
+Sow between 15th July and 10th September 2025 if autumn sown.